rikosintie/nmap-python/README.md

 17. Check for SSH V1 - https://nmap.org/nsedoc/scripts/sshv1.html

-Once you select a number you will be asked for an IP address or SNMP string if the script requires it The script will output the appropriate nmap command.
+Once you select a number you will be asked for an IP address or SNMP string if the script requires it.
+The script will output the appropriate nmap command.
 Copy it and paste into a command line or shell.

+Here is an example using choice 0.
+In this case the ip.txt file conatins 10.56.245.133 but I overrode it with 192.168.10.0/24.
 ```
 Are you running Linux [y/n] y
 Input a number to select a script 0